Friday, May 16, 2025

 The exploration and local history is another reason why I enjoy the concept of this painting group.
 We certainly live in a fascinating world!

 This painting is available in my eBay Store.
-And, as always, you can purchase this painting, or any of my paintings, directly from me.
+And, as always, you can purchase this painting, or any of my paintings, directly from me if you prefer.

 Thanks for visiting.
 Happy painting.
 Happy exploring.